Conflux-Chain/conflux-documentation/docs/espace/tutorials/digitalSignature/ECDSA.md

 ```

 This example demonstrates:
-1. How to create a signer (using a random private key)
+1. How to create a signer (using a random wallet)
 2. How to sign a message
-3. How to verify a signature and recover the signer's address

 Note: The `signMessage` method automatically handles message preprocessing (adding a prefix and hashing), so you don't need to perform these steps manually.

 ## ECDSA Signatures in Allowlists and Airdrops

-### Why Replace Merkle Trees with ECDSA Signatures?
+### Comparing ECDSA Signatures with Merkle Trees

+Both ECDSA signatures and Merkle trees are useful techniques in blockchain applications, particularly for allowlists and airdrops.
+Let's compare their characteristics:

+#### Merkle Trees:
+1. **Efficiency for Large Datasets**: Excellent for verifying membership in large datasets.
-While Merkle trees are useful in many scenarios, they can lead to higher gas costs in certain situations:
+2. **Gas Costs**: Can lead to higher gas costs in certain situations:

-1. They use a considerable amount of calldata
+   - Use considerable amount of calldata
-2. The size of Merkle proofs increases with the size of the tree
+   - Size of Merkle proofs increases with the size of the tree
-3. Verifying Merkle proofs requires multiple hash operations
+   - Verifying Merkle proofs requires multiple hash operations

-In contrast, ECDSA signatures typically offer better gas efficiency.

-### Advantages of ECDSA Signatures
+3. **On-chain Storage**: Requires storing the Merkle root on-chain
+4. **Flexibility**: Allows efficient updates to large datasets by only changing the affected branches

+#### ECDSA Signatures:
-1. Fixed size: The signature length remains constant regardless of the dataset size
+1. **Fixed Size**: The signature length remains constant regardless of the dataset size
-2. Lower verification cost: Only one ECDSA recovery operation is needed
+2. **Lower Verification Cost**: Only one ECDSA recovery operation is needed
-3. Less on-chain storage: No need to store tree roots
+3. **Less On-chain Storage**: No need to store tree roots
+4. **Simplicity**: Can be easier to implement and understand

+#### Gas Cost Comparison

+Here's a rough comparison of gas costs:

+- Merkle tree verification: About 50,000-100,000 gas (depending on tree depth)
+- ECDSA signature verification: About 3,000-6,000 gas

+This means using ECDSA signatures can save approximately 90% in gas costs!

+#### Considerations:
+- **Dataset Size**: For very large datasets, Merkle trees might be more efficient as they don't require individual signatures for each element
+- **Update Frequency**: If the dataset changes frequently, ECDSA signatures might require more off-chain computation to generate new signatures
+- **Gas Efficiency**: In many cases, ECDSA signatures offer better gas efficiency, especially for smaller datasets or when verifying individual elements

 ### Implementation Example